GitSergii/personal-portfolio/content/authors/admin/_index.md

 interests:
   - Data-Driven Decision-Making
   - Consumer-Centric Strategy
-  - Team Leadership and Development
+  - Team Leadership
-  - Marketing Technology and Tools
+  - Marketing Tools
   - AI and Machine Learning

 # Education to show in About widget